maxamiri/Koverage/README.md

 # Koverage

-**Koverage** is a Kotlin-based simulator for modelling and evaluating network coverage in industrial environments using mobile sinks, such as service vehicles, autonomous ground vehicles or aerial drones.
+**Koverage** is a Kotlin-based simulator for modelling and evaluating **network coverage** in industrial environments using **mobile sinks**, such as service vehicles, autonomous ground vehicles, or aerial drones.

 It supports a modular architecture to simulate various mobility behaviours and analyse wireless sensor network (WSN) coverage over time.

----

-## 🚧 Project Status

-This repository currently serves as a placeholder.

-🔒 The full source code will be published here after the acceptance of the accompanying research paper.
-It will include complete Kotlin-based modules, sample scenarios, and logs.

 ---